buckii/gravity-forms-duplicate-prevention/readme.txt

 The plugin prevents duplicate submissions in two ways: first, a small bit of JavaScript is loaded into the page that disables the submit button(s) on form submit.
 Second, the plugin tracks the `gform_unique_id` field that's automatically added to the bottom of every Gravity Form.
 Upon submission this unique ID is stored in a PHP session - if that ID is already present the plugin will prevent Gravity Forms from saving the data or sending any notifications but the form will appear (to the user) to have been submitted successfully (in the case of the first submission, that will be true).

+Plugin development can be tracked on the project's Github Page: https://github.com/buckii/gravityforms-duplicateprevention

 == Installation ==